Academix1/Python_Resume_Content/README.md

   Completed various courses on platforms such as Coursera and Udemy, including topics in Python, Django, React, and Full-Stack Web Development.

 ---

-This resume is now using clearer naming conventions and is ready for a Full-Stack Developer role.
-Let me know if you'd like to make any additional changes!